 - max LOA length 320 m / 1050 ft (azipod equipped cruise ships) and 300 m / 985 ft (propeller + thruster equipped ships).

 At Skandiahamnen quay can dock even the largest cruise ships.
-The cruise port is approx 9 km / 5,6 ml from the city centre (or around 20-min bus drive).
+The cruise port is approx 9 km / 6 mi from downtown (or around 20-min bus drive).

 - 2 berths

 - max LOA length 330 m / 1083 ft, and 400 m / 1312 ft

 - ship gangways, pier depth 14 m, max draft unlimited

 The terminal has no building.
 Shuttle buses are provided between the ship and the port's gate.

 Amerikaskjulet allows cruise ships with max LOA length 175 m (574 ft).
 The port is approx 2 km (1 mi) from downtown.
 Shuttle buses are provided (around 10-min drive).

 - ship gangways, pier depth 8 m, max draft 7,5 m (25 ft)

 - The terminal has no any passenger facilities (buildings, restrooms, shops, etc). there is a taxi rank quayside.